 We are one of the world's leading ageing research institutes.
 Our mission is to understand the natural ageing process and how we can intervene to mitigate or even prevent age-related diseases.

-The scientists at the Max Planck Institute for Biology of Ageing dedicate their research to deciphering the mystery of growing old: Why do organisms age at all?
-How can we influence our ageing and lifespan?
-And how do we ensure that our bodies remain fit and healthy as we grow older?
-To this end, they use model organisms such as nematodes, fruit flies or mice on the one hand, and on the other hand they examine samples from patients in the clinic and conduct studies on long-lived families.
-The experimental work at the institute is carried out in an interdisciplinary working environment and is supported by several Core Facilities.
+Since our “birthday” on 28 June 2007, our scientists have been dedicated to unravelling the mystery of ageing: Why do organisms age at all?
+How can we influence our ageing and longevity?
+And how can we ensure that our bodies stay fit and healthy as we age?
+They use model organisms such as nematodes, fruit flies and mice, as well as samples from patients in the clinic and conduct studies on long-lived families.
+Experimental work at the institute takes place in an interdisciplinary environment and is supported by several Core Facilities.

-The Max Planck Institute for Biology of Ageing is an essential part of a local network focused on ageing research, consisting of the Max Planck Institute for Metabolism Research, CECAD (University of Cologne Center for Excellence Cluster in Aging, Stress and Aging-Related Disease), caesar Research Center and DZNE (German Center for Neurodegenerative Diseases).
+We are an integral part of a local network focused on ageing research, consisting of the Max Planck Institute for Metabolism Research, the CECAD Cluster of Excellence at the University of Cologne, Max Planck Institute for Neurobiology of Behavior and DZNE (German Center for Neurodegenerative Diseases).
 Our institute is centrally located on the campus of the University of Cologne and the University Hospital Cologne.

-The building was designed by the award-winning architectural firm Hammes-Krause from Stuttgart and our researchers moved in 2014.
+The building was designed by the award-winning architects Hammes-Krause from Stuttgart, and our researchers moved in in 2014.
 The unique triangular shape of the inner atrium and the transparent character of the building connect the different laboratories and foster a shared and collaborative spirit.
 The large, open foyer allows for an open dialogue and exchange of ideas between the scientific community and the public.